xcm256/NioClient/README.md

 Usage
 =========
-please check NioDemo class for example, here is copy:
+please check NioDemo class as an example, here is copy:

 		NioManager.instance().init();